-How to choose Music Editor for Mac for You
+Section 3.
+How to choose Music Editor for Mac users?

 Choosing a music editor for Mac, including the ability to edit and output to MP3 and MP4 formats, depends entirely on your needs.
 If your needs are modest and limited features or functionality work for you, there are several free-to-use options that will get the job done.
 If you need more robust functionality and professional quality, a pay program will offer more satisfying performance.
 Keep in mind the following questions when making your choice:

 How often do I need to edit music and audio?